wp-plugins/csv-2-post/readme.txt

 1. Sandbox design for easy upgrading
 1. No advertising
 1. Help text for every feature
 1. Log system to trace staff or even clients steps great if something goes wrong
-1. More updates planned
-1. Free support
-1. More updates coming
-1. Services available

 == Installation ==